GeoNode/documentation/install/advanced/project/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Geonode project is the proper way to run a customized installation of Geonode.
 The repository of geonode-project contains a minimal set of files following the structure of a django-project.
 Geonode itself will be installed as a requirement of your project.
-Inside the project structure is possible to extend, replace or modify all geonode componentse (e.g. css and other static files, templates, models..) and even register new django apps **without touching the original Geonode code**.
+Inside the project structure is possible to extend, replace or modify all geonode componente (e.g. css and other static files, templates, models..) and even register new django apps **without touching the original Geonode code**.

 .. note:: You can call your geonode project whatever you like following the naming conventions for python packages (generally lower case with underscores (_).
 In the examples below, replace ``my_geonode`` with whatever you would like to name your project.